Antanas Vaičius: Pastoral and diocesan work

 Father Vaičius worked as an assistant priest, and after – as a parish priest in a various parishes of the Diocese of Telšiai: Plungė, Žygaičiai, Klaipėda, Salantai, Lauko Soda, Akmenė, Viekšniai and Telšiai.
-On 3 October 1975 he was elected as a Vicar Capitluar for the vacant Diocese of Telšiai and in 1982 – for the Roman Catholic Territorial Prelature of Klaipėda.
+On 3 October 1975, he was elected as a Vicar Capitluar for the vacant Diocese of Telšiai and the Roman Catholic Territorial Prelature of Klaipėda.

 On 5 July 1982, Pope John Paul II appointed him Titular Bishop of Sullectum and Apostolic Administrator of the Roman Catholic Diocese of Telšiai.
 Bishop Vaičius received his episcopal consecration on 25 July 1982 in the Cathedral Basilica of apostles St. Peter and St. Paul of Kaunas from Bishop Liudas Povilonis, with Bishops Romualdas Krikšciunas and Vincentas Sladkevičius as co-consecrators.
 During 1988–1993 he served as the vice-president of the Lithuanian Bishops' Conference.

 Bishop Vaičius retired on 26 May 2001, after reaching the age limit of 75 years old and lived in Telšiai.